 - Vincristine (Oncovin)

-Targeted therapies.
-These medications target proteins, genes, or tissues and prevent cancer from growing.
+These medications target proteins, genes, or tissues and help prevent cancer from growing.

-Monoclonal antibodies help your immune system find and destroy myeloma cells.
-You might hear your doctor call this immunotherapy.
+Monoclonal antibodies are targeted therapies that help your immune system find and destroy myeloma cells.
 Drugs include:

 If you don't have symptoms, your doctor might start you on one of these drugs to keep myeloma from getting worse.